Everyone take a deep breath. Your Instant Pot pressure cooker has not been recalled.

 Posted by Instant Pot on Saturday, February 17, 2018

+In a news release, William Wallace, senior policy analyst for Consumers Union, the advocacy division of Consumer Reports, recommended that Instant Pot “investigate whether safety issues are limited to just the recalled products — and if there are other products affected, it should expand its recall and its warnings to consumers.”

-The company said it is working on coordinating replacements for customers with the affected models.
-We have reached out to Instant Pot and will update as new information is available.
+We have reached out to Instant Pot for comment and will update with any additional information.

 Read more:

-Note: This post had been updated.